-Made possible through a grant from the U.S. Department of Education to Saint Louis University, the Ronald E. McNair Post-Baccalaureate Achievement Program (McNair Scholars Program) is a component of the TRIO programs of educational opportunity.
-The program serves first-generation college students and students from groups underrepresented in graduate education to help them succeed in doctoral studies in preparation for teaching in colleges and universities.
+Made possible through a grant from the U.S. Department of Education to Saint Louis University, the Ronald E. McNair Post-Baccalaureate Achievement Program (McNair Scholars Program) is a TRIO program that prepares eligible high-achieving undergraduate students for the rigor of doctoral studies.

 The McNair Scholars Program at SLU offers participating students opportunities to prepare for graduate studies through:

 - Faculty collaboration on research projects

 - Seminars and workshops

 - Faculty-supervised summer research internships

 - Graduate school visits

 We encourage you to apply for the McNair Scholars Program at SLU if you are a member of the first generation in your family to complete a college degree and meet federal income guidelines, or you are member of a group that is underrepresented in graduate education (African American, Hispanic, Native American, or Alaskan Native) and meet the following requirements: